There Was Only Ever One Way

 (2021-Present)

 There Was Only Ever One Way Out began as a collection, a way to savor the experiences of my solo travels, an attempt at a living journal of sorts.
 However, like other subjects I’ve focused on, there is a return to loss and even to grieving.
 In 2024, my oldest son received his driver’s permit, a true coming of age.
-As a father and a lover of the road, it has been revelatory to see that many of the coming-of-age generation beginning to drive don't have the same sense of auto adventure and the independence that I and many of my previous generations experienced when they started driving.
-I see the work as both nostalgia and inspiration, but also as an era's funeral and a curiosity of what wild oats this generation has to sow in our wake.
-Anchored in three-color photographs, There Was Only Ever One Way Out looks to be the campfire story that evokes conversation between generations and inspires more people to find their way out.
+As a father and a lover of the road, it has been revelatory to see that many of the coming-of-age generation beginning to drive don't have the same sense of auto adventure and the independence that I and many previous generations experienced when they started driving.
+In addition, I lost my mom to dementia in August of 2025, and during the last four years, all I ever wanted was to take her for one last drive - to show her there were still immense, beautiful, and hauntingly still places you could go to feel altogether connected, distant, and small.
+And so this project has also become a postcard to her.